opendatateam/udata/docs/geopf.md

 `/status/` reflects usability, not just presence: it attempts a refresh if the access token is expired (refreshing it as a side effect) and only reports `connected: false` if that fails, meaning the refresh token is also dead and the user needs to reconnect.

-`/token/` (disconnect) revokes the refresh token at sso.geopf.fr (RFC 7009) before deleting the local `GeopfToken`, so a leaked token can't still be used against the geopf API after the user disconnects.
+`/token/` (disconnect) revokes the refresh token at sso.geopf.fr before deleting the local `GeopfToken`, so a leaked token can't still be used against the geopf API after the user disconnects.
 Revocation is best-effort: if the IdP is unreachable, the failure is only logged and the local link is removed regardless.

 The login endpoint takes a `dataset_id`, not a redirect path, to avoid open redirect concerns.
 The callback resolves it server-side to the dataset's admin geopf page (`/admin/datasets/<id>/geopf`), falling back to the homepage if it's missing or unknown.